fperraudeau/singlecellworkflow/reviewers_response.md

-For now, this are just notes, we should make this a polished response.

-## Open questions

-1. Do we need PCA?
-I think that we don't and I have removed it, but if you feel strongly for including it, we can put it back.
-2. Do we need to include all the convoluted preprocessing to go from GEO to a SingleCellExperiment?
-I actually have a SingleCellExperiment object saved on Github.
-I see arguments both for and against... it may actually be useful for people to see how to create a SCE from scratch.
-3. Should we include spike-ins in the SingleCellExperiment object?
-I think so because one reviewer explicitly mentions it, but it makes it harder to carry out all the steps.
-For now, I am keeping them, showing with some EDA that are not very useful and removing them.
-4. Discussion about choice of K. AIC/BIC don't seem to provide a good answer.
-What should we do?
-5. Many of the parameters that we specify in RSEC are default.
-On one hand it would be nice to leave them so that we don't have to explain them (see comment from reviewer 2), but on the other hand it would be more reproducible if we decide to change the default values later... what should we do?

 ## Reviewer 1 (Stephanie Hicks)

 > 1. In this workflow, the authors start with a count table.
 However, the majority of researchers will start with raw reads (e.g. a FASTQ file).
 It would be great if the author discussed current best practices for the quantification step of scRNA-seq data.
 Alternatively, the authors could point to other references that have already been developed.